ellysh/video-game-bots/ClickerBots/output-device-capture.md

 MsgBox(0, "", "Something in the region has changed!")
 ```
 Result of the script work is displaying a message if something have been changed in the desktop region between two points: x=0 y=0 and x=50 y=50.
+An initial value of a checksum is calculated in a first line of the scirpt.
+Further, the checksum value is recalculated and checked every 100 milliseconds in a while loop.
+The while loop continues until the checksum value still the same.

-TODO: Write about PixelSearch and PixelChecksum function.
-Write examples of usage it.
+Let's consider how a **PixelChecksum** function works internally.
+API Monitor shows us exact the same WinAPI function calls for the **PixelChecksum**.
+It means that AutoIt uses the same algorithm as one that have been used in the **PixelSearch** function.
+The result of the algorithm is the device independed byte array of pixels.
+Next steo is a checksum calculation for the byte array with a selected algorithm.
+You can select either ADLER or CRC32 algorithm.
+A difference between algorithms is a speed and a reliability.
+CRC32 algorithm works slower but detects better a pixels changing.

 ## Advanced Image Analysis Libraries